 Whenever someone says, "I'd like an OLED, but …" my advice is always the same: Check out Samsung's QLED TVs for a fantastic OLED alternative.
-Even when comparing the recent Samsung Q90 QLED TV side by side with an LG OLED, I was hard-pressed to find many distinctions that could be considered flaws in either product, despite the Samsung set being about $300 less expensive.
+Even in direct comparisons, like our Samsung Q80T QLED TV review and premium LG and Sony OLED TVs, we have been hard-pressed to find many distinctions that could be considered flaws in either product, despite the Samsung set being about $300 less expensive.
 When it comes to OLED alternatives, Samsung is definitely the best TV brand to turn to.

 Enhanced with a layer of quantum dots, which deliver better color and brightness than you'll find on traditional LCD displays, Samsung's QLED panels also come with a number of additional enhancements.
 These include wide-angle viewing and a blazing backlight that offers brighter highlights and more vivid color, even in brightly lit environments.

 While less-expensive models don't offer the quantum-dot enhancements seen on the QLED line, Samsung's standard LCD models still offer strong performance with decent brightness and HDR performance, as well as strong color reproduction.

 Samsung also delivers excellent aesthetics, with designs that look good even from behind.
 And if the regular QLED line isn't fancy enough for you, you can also check out the design-focused Frame and Serif TVs for a more artistic option.
 The stylized designs aren't as pronounced on less expensive models, like the Samsung Crystal UHD TU7000,but even more-basic models tend toward the chic.